benmvp/slides/2020/jsconfhi/perfect-lib.md

 _[21 minutes]_

 - Wow!
 That was a lot of stuff!
-- Chances are you responded to that Slack message 😉
+- Chances are you missed something when you responded to that Slack message 😉
 - Let's quickly recap what we discussed
 - But instead of grouping by user need
 - Let's group it by how you'll be implementing the infra
-- As we'll see it's a mix of technical things and communication things
+- As we'll see the "perfect" repo is a mix of technical and communication things
-- Just like the "perfect" developer is a mix of technical skills and comm skills
+- Just like the "perfect" developer should also be a mix of technical and comm skills

 /////
 <!-- .slide: data-background="url(../../img/esnext/simon-rae-221560-unsplash.jpg) no-repeat center" data-background-size="cover" -->